ChrisPritchard/GrislyGrotto/docs/fly-io.md

 # Deploying on Fly.IO

+All fly commands will take the app of the folder they are currently run in, or an additional argument `-a grislygrotto`.
+This is reflected in some commands below and not others.

 1. Ensure you have an account with Fly.IO, and the `flyctl` CLI tool installed.
     - the tool can be installed on windows with `iwr https://fly.io/install.ps1 -useb | iex`
     - on linux with `curl -L https://fly.io/install.sh | sh`